Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness. Life is all about balance.

-Of course iceberg does also have its own unique attributes when it comes to lettuce varieties.
-It has a nice crisp snap when you bite into it which cannot be replicated by other leafy vegetables.
-In giving up iceberg lettuce consumers are also giving up the wonderful crispy texture experience which only this salad green seems capable of offering.
+Of course, iceberg lettuce does also have its own unique attributes when it comes to lettuce varieties.
+It has a nice crisp snap when you bite into it, which cannot be replicated by other leafy vegetables.
+In giving up iceberg lettuce, consumers are also giving up the wonderful crispy texture experience which only this salad green seems capable of offering.

 Are We Really Eating Healthier?

-Despite the fact that obesity rates are at an all-time high, society as a whole is taking a healthier view on the foods that they consume.
-It turns out that people are making healthier food choices to offset the not so healthy ones.
-So does it make sense that people are switching from iceberg to more nutritious leafy vegetables when they are still chowing down on fatty take-out food?
-Apparently it does.
+Despite the fact that obesity rates are at an all-time high, society as a whole is taking a healthier view of the foods that they consume.
+It turns out that people are making healthier food choices to offset the not-so-healthy ones.
+So does it make sense that people are switching from iceberg lettuce to more nutritious leafy vegetables when they are still chowing down on fatty take-out food?
+Apparently, it does.

-There is the added benefit of knowing that by choosing highly nutritious ingredients in your salads you can feel a little less guilty about consuming your other not so healthy foods.
-Consumers are more than happy to add a few additional health benefits in one area of their diet if they are then able to relax a little in another.
+The added benefit is knowing that by choosing highly nutritious ingredients in your salads, you can feel a little less guilty about consuming your other unhealthy foods.
+Consumers are more than happy to add a few additional health benefits to one area of their diet if they are then able to relax a little in another.

 Iceberg Is All About Texture

 With a few well-chosen ingredients, a crisp garden salad can add an attractive touch of class and romance to an otherwise basic meal.
 A salad served with a variety of vegetables can be a decorative addition to any table setting.
 No one has ever said that one lettuce is all that is allowed, so choose two or three to provide a variety of colours and textures to your salad.